- pound (n.1)

 - pound (v.)

-- "hit repeatedly," from Middle English pounen, from Old English punian "crush, pulverize, beat, bruise," from West Germanic *puno- (cognates: Low German pun, Dutch puin "fragments").
+- "hit repeatedly," from Middle English pounen, from Old English punian "crush, pulverize, beat, bruise," from West Germanic *puno- (source also of Low German pun, Dutch puin "fragments").
 With intrusive -d- from 16c.
 Sense of "beat, thrash" is from 1790.
 Related: Pounded; pounding.